• Skip to primary navigation

 Notes

-• Test the sweetness of your jam before removing from the heat.
-This recipe will produce a tart, lightly sweet jam.
+• Test for sweetness: This recipe will produce a tart, lightly sweet jam.
 If you prefer a sweeter jam, add up to double the amount of sugar, or until desired sweetness is achieved.
 Stir to incorporate, and wait until sugar is dissolved before removing from heat.

-• If freezing, leave ½" at the top of the jar to allow the jam to expand slightly when freezing.
+• Freezing: Leave ½" at the top of the jar to allow the jam to expand slightly when freezing.

-• Freezer jam is NOT shelf stable and needs to be kept in the freezer or refrigerator.
-Treat your freezer jam like fresh produce, it will go bad after a few weeks in the refrigerator.
+• Storage: Freezer jam is NOT shelf stable and needs to be kept in the freezer or refrigerator.
+Treat your freezer jam like fresh produce, it will go bad after about 3-4 weeks in the refrigerator.

-• 16 ounces of raspberries = about 3.5 to 4.5 US cups of raspberries.
+• Conversion: 16 ounces of raspberries = about 3.5 to 4.5 US cups of raspberries.
 Measuring raspberries by the cup can be unreliable due to the varying size and shape of the berries you have on hand.
-I highly recommend measuring your raspberries by weight.
+Measure your raspberries by weight.
 Bags of frozen raspberries and raspberries sold in plastic clamshell containers are all labeled by weight.

 Nutrition Estimate